openstack/ironic/doc/source/deploy/user-guide.rst

 |
      To successfully deploy the Ironic service in cloud, the administrator users need to understand the logical architecture.
-     The below diagram shows the basic components that form the Ironic service, the relation of Ironic service with other Openstack services and the logical flow of a boot instance request resulting in the provisioning of a physical server.
+     The below diagram shows the basic components that form the Ironic service, the relation of Ironic service with other OpenStack services and the logical flow of a boot instance request resulting in the provisioning of a physical server.
 |
 |